infi-nl/coding-dojo-event-sourcing-with-eventstore-and-eventflow/README.md

 We could use a subscriber here again.
 But another way is using a _process manager_ for _saga_.
 A process manager coordinates messages between different aggregates.
 Take a look at the `ReservationSaga`, it starts when a `ReservationCreated` event has happened and then starts a procedure to occupy a room.
 We could add sending the confirmation e-mail here as well.

 **Acceptance criteria**
-* An e-mail is send as soon as a reservation is completed, a.k.a. when a room is assigned to the reservation.
+* An e-mail is sent as soon as a reservation is completed, a.k.a. when a room is assigned to the reservation.
 Logging the recipient (name + email) with some dummy text will be sufficient for this exercise.
 * Use the `ReservationSaga`

 ### Upgrade existing events